ExcaliburZero/dqmj1_info/_sources/index.rst.txt

 ----
 * :ref:`Strings <strings>` are text stored as data in the game.
 * :ref:`Monsters <monsters>` are individual monsters that belong to the player or are encountered in battle.
+* :ref:`Save files <save_files>` are files that record the player's progress and latest save state in the game.